ROUJINN/SDGPA/README.md

 ```
 `<setting>` can be "day", "fog", "rain", "snow", "night", "game"

-Unfortunately, we lost our checkpoints in the paper.
-Here we provide re-run results.
-All the results are within the margin of error.
-Note that even with the same seed and hyperparameters, the miou result still differ slightly (about ±0.2).
-See all of the training logs and the checkpoints from https://huggingface.co/roujin/SDGPA/tree/main
+We release the following results.
+See all logs and checkpoints during training from https://huggingface.co/roujin/SDGPA/tree/main

 | Setting          | Day→Night                                                                               | Clear→Snow                                                                             | Clear→Rain                                                                             | Clear→Fog                                                                             | Real→Game                                                                              |